oalders/is/README.md

 Returns 1 if the current appears to be able to `sudo` without being prompted for a password.

-This is useful for scripts where you want to install via `sudo`, but you don't want the script to be interactive.
-That means you can skip installing things that require `sudo` and handle them in some other place.
+This is useful for scripts where we want to install via `sudo`, but we don't want the script to be interactive.
+That means we can skip installing things that require `sudo` and handle them in some other place.

 ### known